 At home, people will prefer purchasing these mini-fridges to meet their storage needs when their regular fridge doesn’t have enough space to store food and beverages.

-To enjoy the convenience of a portable fridge, you will need to have a basic understanding of the food safety rules, the different types, and how to choose the best mini fridge that will work for you when you’re on the road.
+To enjoy the convenience of a portable fridge, you will need to have a basic understanding of the food safety rules, the different types, and how to choose the a mini fridge that will work for you when you’re on the road.

 There’s nothing worse than going to grab a drink or snack out of the refrigerator and it’s lukewarm at best.
 Here’s a quick set of tips on how to know if a mini fridge is working.

 How to know if a mini-fridge is working

 There’s three easy ways to tell if your mini fridge isn’t working as well as it should.
 You can also use these three simple methods for your home refrigerator as well.

 When you’ve spent a ton of money on food to take with you on the road (or at home for that matter) mini fridge problems can feel like there’s an emergency.
 When they break or start malfunctioning it can become a huge inconvenience.

 - Frost and ice buildup